 import time from functools import wraps def karltime(func): #Decorator for reporting the execution time. @wraps(func) def wrapper(*args, **kwargs): start = time.time() result = func(*args, **kwargs) end = time.time() print(func.__name__, end-start) return result return wrapper

-Here is a program (connected with the previous program) segment that is using simple decorator
+Here is a program (connected with the previous program) segment that is using a simple decorator

 @karltime def countdown(n): while n > 0: n -= 1

-The decorator in Python's meta-programming is a special form of a function that takes functions as input and returns a new function as output.
+The decorator in Python's meta-programming is a particular form of a function that takes functions as input and returns a new function as output.